SCADA System (Supervisory Control and Data Acquisition): What is SCADA?

 Although most of the Siemens products are a bit pricey I would argue that you get good value for the money.
 Siemens is again a big company and they have been developing on their PLC and SCADA platforms for many years.
 Their products are therefore very stable and that is a critical factor for many companies.

-Since WinCC is such widely used that also means that there is a lot of training material out there.
-Both offered by Siemens themselves, training academies and with PLC training courses online.
+WinCC is widely used which also means that there is a lot of training material out there.
+Both offered by Siemens themselves, training academies, and PLC training courses online.
 You can even find great tutorials on YouTube.

 MC Works64, Mitsubishi Electric